I live my life by the season. That’s not a spelling mistake, I don’t mean seasons, plural, I mean the cycling season.

 Lombardia, the race of the falling leaves, the inescapable reality that it really is almost over for another year.

 By Paris-Tours I’ll already have begun to taper down.
-In winter my attention will switch across the Atlantic, to San Francisco and the my other sport of choice.
-I’ll sit up late on Sunday nights, munching nachos, getting sick of the endless adverts and praying that Colin Kaepernick has a return to form.
+In winter my attention will switch across the Atlantic, to San Francisco and my other sport of choice.
+I’ll sit up late on Sunday nights, munching nachos, getting sick of the endless adverts and praying that the 9ers have a return to form.

 Through the dark winter days I might cast half an eye at cyclo-cross and the six days, trying not to wish my life away.